The following House Officers were elected by acclamation on May 19 at the 2023 AAPA House of Delegates Meeting in Nashville, TN.

 Who is Eligible to Vote?

-HOD delegates who have current fellow or student membership and are credentialed/voting delegates as of May 6 will be eligible to vote for House Officer candidates.
+Eligible HOD delegates who have current fellow or student membership and are recognized as voting credentialed delegates as of May 5 will receive a ballot during the HOD meeting to vote for House Officers and the NWG.